pytest-dev/pyfakefs/docs/intro.rst

 Installation
 ------------
-pyfakefs is available on `PyPi <https://pypi.python.org/pypi/pyfakefs/>`__.
+pyfakefs is available on `PyPI <https://pypi.python.org/pypi/pyfakefs/>`__.
-The latest released version can be installed from pypi:
+The latest released version can be installed from PyPI:

 .. code:: bash